fedeghe/malta-apollo-srv/sample/README.md

 - /directors to retrieve all directors
 - /characters to retrieve all characters

-This is absolutely arguable, but here it is all I needed, in fact all this sample aims to show is how to use the plugin solving the n+1 problem in a commo way.
+This is absolutely arguable, but here it is all I needed, in fact all this sample aims to show is how to use the plugin solving the n+1 problem in a common way.
 Thus, first thing, start the api server(all commands have to be run within the sample folder):

 ```
 yarn && yarn apistart